Writing your own linear algebra matrix library in C

 }

-// Sets all elements of the matrix to given value
+// Sets all elements on the main diagonal to a given value

 int nml_mat_diag_set(nml_mat *m, double value) {